Publications on PTEN inhibition and nerve regeneration

 AAVshRNA-Mediated Suppression of PTEN in Adult Rats in Combination with Salmon Fibrin Administration Enables Regenerative Growth of Corticospinal Axons and Enhances Recovery of Voluntary Motor Function after Cervical Spinal Cord Injury

-Gail Lewandowski and Oswald Steward, Journal of Neuroscience July 2014
+Lewandowski, G. and Steward, O. Journal of Neuroscience (July 2014)

 This is the paper that was published in the September 2010 Nature Neuroscience.
-Nature is the leading science journal in the world.
 Papers published in Nature undergo the highest level of scrutiny and peer review.
 A photo of the nerve regeneration achieved by Drs.
 He and Steward made the cover of the September 2010 issue.